 The Norwegians were possibly the first people to purpose build flotation devices from naturally buoyant materials to help them float while they were hunting and fishing.
 But it wasn’t until the 1850s that the first PFD resembling what we now often call a life jacket was developed.
 The jacket was made from cork, and provided some buoyancy to the user, however they were unlikely to account for the different body types of those wearing the jacket.

 In 1928, Peter Markus invented the first inflatable life preserver, which was affectionately referred to as the Mae West, by members of the Navy and the Air Force.
 They drew a connection between the shape of someone wearing the life preserver and the voluptuous figure of the actress Mae West.

 Types of personal flotation devices

 Today, there are three main types of PFDs that are designed to specific regulations in Australia.
 The type of PFD you need to wear will mostly be determined by how far you plan to paddle from the shore.
-If you plan to paddle on alpine or white water, a PFD must be worn at all times no matter where you are in Australia and regardless of age.

 Type 1, Level 100, 150 or 275 – Boat users must use this type of PFD, but they are not compulsory for paddlers.